Dasharo/docs/docs/common-coreboot-docs/checkbox.md

     └──────────────────────────────────────────────────────────────────────────────┘
     ```

-    > Marking the first option starts the full automate check.

 1. Select test suites (`SPACE` - select, `ARROWS` - navigation, `Enter` -
 go to the next test suite), which you want to run.
 Marking the first option
 starts the full automated check.
 After selecting the first option, all modules